 Learning about German Christmas baking

-Our teacher at the university did one session all about German Christmas baking and shared a number of recipes for cookies (like the German hazelnut Christmas cookies and German ginger cookies, ingwerplätchen) and a couple of versions of stollen.
+Our teacher at the university did one lesson all about German Christmas baking.
+Linguistically, it was an exercise in dictation and understanding how German recipes are written.
+But it was also a lovely sharing of traditional recipes, including a number of cookies (like the cinnamon star cookies, Zimtsterne and German ginger cookies, Ingwerplätchen I have shared) and a couple of versions of stollen.

 Is stollen the same as fruit cake?